Shadowfax-Data/OpenFoundry/docs/docs/tutorial-apps/create-a-streamlit-app.md

 ## Example
-Let's walk through building a simple dashboard with caltrain data that is stored in BigQuery, When we first start up the application we will be met with the Chat interface.
+Let's walk through building a simple dashboard with Caltrain data that is stored in BigQuery, When we first start up the application we will be met with the Chat interface.
 Additionally we can also set the LLM model we wish to use.
 We can pick from `o4-mini`, `o3`, and `gpt-4.1`.

 ![app-start](/img/app-start.png)

 For this example, we will be using `o4-mini`.

-Once the agent session starts, we can prompt the agent to build the streamlit dashboard.
+Once the agent session starts, we can prompt the agent to build the Streamlit dashboard.
 We will ask the agent with a simple prompt such as
 ```
 Build a dashboard using the caltrain_schedules table.
 I want the total count of trains that stop by each station
 ```